ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 ## Implementation ##

-The calibration step may be best implemented as a script that the scientists can then own.
+1. The calibration step may be best implemented as a script that the scientists can then own.
+1. Thoughts on implementing offsets from James: In “manual” offset calibration we need a simple way to vary the offsets and have the already-running zero field IOC take them into account (it will be in Auto Feedback mode).
+Perhaps this will be numbers we can adjust on an OPI.
+Typing g.set_pv(‘IN:MUONZF:OFFSET_X’,123.4) each time would be way too tedious.
+We then might want to save these values for future use perhaps by editing a .ini file, editing IOC macros, or similar (managers only).
+Or just press a “Save offsets” button?